 - PNRA homepage provides access to PNRA collections and links to: GN-NP Joint Archive, NPRHA website and collections; Cascade Rail Foundation website; GNRHS website and archives.
 Approximately 10% of PNRA digitized content is available via the SharePoint website. - PNRA and RHOs would like to offer much easier search functionality for users.
-SharePoint was not designed to serve as a robust, publicly searchable digital archive interface. - Researchers can also contact the PNRA or a RHO directly to inquire about specific holdings. - Rights statements for items and collections is limited and not consistent.
+SharePoint was not designed to serve as a robust, publicly searchable digital archive interface. - Researchers can also contact the PNRA or a RHO directly to inquire about specific holdings. - A single rights policy for RHO and PNRA-owned collections has been developed and is referenced in AtoM archival descriptions.

-11.2.
-Digital Access Policy Statements
+11.2 Digital Access Policy Statements